nadidixit/my_MLProjects/Melanoma diagnosis using dermoscopic images/README.md

-# Melanoma Classification with CNN
+# Melanoma Diagnosis with CNN

 ## Overview
 This project classifies skin lesion images as benign or malignant (melanoma) using a custom-built Convolutional Neural Network (CNN).